 I know that my memories have been flowing into my dreams.
 This one, however, seems to be different.
-In this dream, there are two distinct memories.
-In the first we are running, and in the second we are all trapped in a darkened room.
+In this dream there are two distinct memories.
+In the first we are racing through the Capitol, and in the second we are all trapped inside a darkened room.

-I'm the only one not standing.
-Instead, I'm lying on a hospital cot, facing a wall of glass in the center.
+I'm the only person not standing.
+Instead I'm lying on a hospital cot, facing a wall of glass in the center.
 It's the unbreakable glass.
 The same glass that is used for the Capitol's prison cells.

 As he injects my arm, I'm sent into a rush of brilliant colors and light.
 The colors fade, and suddenly everyone is running through the Capitol again.
 No one seems to acknowledge what happened in the dark room, or even being there.

 That's when I notice one person running who wasn't in the room.
 Messalla is with us.
 Where did he come from?
 Why wasn't he with us before?

 I'm still unsure why we're running around the Capitol, but everything seems shiny.
 It's not a shine that radiates from the sun or any sort of light source.
 It's seems almost unnatural.
 Each person gleams, as if light is emitting from within their own bodies.
 But the shine is too bright.
 I have to shield my eyes.

 The shine dissipates as the dream shifts back to the darkened room.
 Once again I look around to find everyone except Messalla.
 Everyone remains standing where they were before, still restrained.
 Then I see him.
 He's on the other side of the glass.
 Messalla is strapped to a chair, unable to move.